Verify my certificate request (Standard Assurance)

 - We’ll send a verification link to a list of email addresses on the domain(s).
 The email address must be one of the following: admin@, administrator@, hostmaster@, postmaster@, or webmaster@.
 If you don’t have one of these set up already, create one and we’ll send you that link within 24 hours.
 Clicking the link proves you have domain control.

 - If your SSL certificate is not in the same account as your domain(s) and you cannot set up an email address on the domain(s), you need to verify you control the domain name(s) via DNS or HTML.
-For information on that process, see Verify domain ownership (HTML or DNS) .
+For information on that process, see Verify domain ownership (HTML or DNS) for my SSL certificate .

 After you complete one of the domain control proof options, your certificate will be issued within 1 business day.
 Keep in mind that manual verification processes are dependent on you completing the task, and the certificate will not be issued until you prove that you have control of the domain name(s).